Utana Yoshida

 Utana Yoshida (吉田 唄菜, Yoshida Utana) is a Japanese ice dancer, who currently competes with Masaya Morita.
-Together, they are the 2025 Asian Winter Games champions, the 2024–25 Japanese national champions and the 2023–24 Japanese national bronze medalists.
+Together, they are 2026 Olympic team event silver medalists, the 2025 Asian Winter Games champions, and two-time Japanese national champions (2024–25, 2025–26).

-With her former skating partner, Shingo Nishiyama, she was a two-time Japanese national junior ice dance champion (2020, 2021) and a 2020 Winter Youth Olympics champion in the team event.
+With her former skating partner, Shingo Nishiyama, she was a two-time Japanese national junior ice dance champion (2019–20, 2020–21) and a 2020 Winter Youth Olympics champion in the team event.

 Personal life

 Yoshida was born on September 6, 2003, in Kurashiki, Japan.
-She is the graduate of N High School.
+She is a graduate of N High School.

-She looks up to ice dance teams, Carreira/Ponomarenko and Lajoie/Lagha.
+She looks up to ice dance teams Carreira/Ponomarenko and Lajoie/Lagha.

 Career

 Early career

 Yoshida began skating in 2010 after being inspired from watching Mao Asada perform at the 2010 Winter Olympics.
 Originally a ladies' singles skater, she placed seventh at the novice level at the Chu-Shikoku-Kyushu Regional in 2014, and thus failed to advance to the 2014–15 Japan Championships.
 Yoshida switched to ice dance in 2016, partnering with Takumi Sugiyama.
 Yoshida / Sugiyama were fourth at the 2016–17 Japan Junior Championships and won the advanced novice gold medal at the 2017 Mentor Toruń Cup.
 Yoshida / Sugiyama split at the end of the season, and she was partnerless for two seasons.